stlartworks/stlartworks.github.io/_posts/2016-01-25-the-art-b-q-st-louis-artworks.md

 AND, just in time for planning your summer getaway, the big ticket of the night is our exclusive raffle for TWO ROUND-TRIP TICKETS anywhere Southwest Airlines flies!

-St. Louis ArtWorks is proud to announce <a href="http://www.continuitystl.com">Continuity</a> as a Teaching Partner for "The Delmar Connection" documentary project,  funded by The Missouri Arts Council.
+St. Louis ArtWorks is proud to announce <a href="http://www.continuitystl.com">Continuity</a> as a Teaching Partner for "The Delmar Connection" documentary project,  funded by The Missouri Humanities Council.

 Proceeds from the ART-B-Q go to direct support of ArtWorks year-round Arts Apprenticeship Programs.
 Spring into BBQ season with ArtWorks, where we Create Opportunities for St. Louis youth!